Classroom Resources: Reactions & Stoichiometry

 In this demonstration, the teacher will perform a series of reactions between acetic acid--vinegar-- and varying amounts of sodium bicarbonate --baking soda--in order to inflate several Ziploc bags.
 Students will observe the reactions and analyze the quantities of reactants used as well as the results in order to understand the concept of limiting reactants.
 Students will also determine if the reaction is an endothermic or exothermic process based on their observations.

 Access is an AACT member benefit.
-Lesson Plan: Observing the Limiting Reactant Mark as Favorite (14 Favorites)
+Lesson Plan: Rustbusters!
+A Lab Activity on Corrosion Mark as Favorite (14 Favorites)

 Access is an AACT member benefit.
-Lab: Condensation Reaction Mark as Favorite (13 Favorites)
+Activity: Animation Activity: Limiting Reactant Mark as Favorite (13 Favorites)

 • Activity Series, Redox Reaction, Half Reactions, Oxidation, Reduction, Chemical Change, Predicting Products | High School